 - Traceroute: Follow the path a message takes as it travels through the network from computer to computer.

 - Whois: Enter a domain address to look up its "whois" information from a whois server.

 - Finger: Enter a user name and domain address to use the Finger protocol to get information about the user.

 - Port Scan: Enter an Internet or IP address to scan for open TCP ports.

 Find Network Utility using Spotlight or in these places on your Mac:

 - In OS X Mavericks and later, Network Utility is in /System/Library/CoreServices/Applications.

-In OS X Mavericks, Network Utility is located in the Applications folder of the CoreServices folder (/System/Library/CoreServices/Applications/).
+- In OS X Mountain Lion, Lion, and Snow Leopard, Network Utility is in the Utilities folder of your Applications folder.

 To learn more, open Network Utility and choose Help > Network Utility Help from the menu bar.
 You can also check for Wi-Fi issues using your Mac and use Network Diagnostics to help solve Internet connection problems.